RunestoneInteractive/rs/docs/source/developing.rst

 You can connect to the database with one of 3 URLs depending on your server configuration (``SERVER_CONFIG``) environment variable - production, development, or test.
 Test is really just for unit testing.
 So you will most often want to use development.
 The environment variables to set are ``DBURL``, ``DEV_DBURL`` or ``TEST_DBURL``.

+If you install postgresql locally you will need to do  a few things to get it ready to go.

+1. Create a user called ``runestone`` with password ``runestone`` (or whatever you want to call it) This is done by running ``createuser -P runestone`` and entering the password when prompted.
+You can also do this in the psql command line interface by running ``create user --superuser runestone with password 'runestone';``  You may have to become the postgres user in order to run that command.
+2. You will also find it convenient to create a user for yourself.
+This is done by running ``createuser -P <your username>`` and entering the password when prompted.
+You can also do this in the psql command line interface by running ``create user --superuser <your username> with password '<your password>';``  You may have to become the postgres user in order to run that command.
+3. Create a database called ``runestone_dev`` (or whatever you want to call it)  You do this by running ``createdb -O runestone runestone_dev``.
+You can also do this in the psql command line interface by running ``create database runestone_dev owner runestone;``  You may have to become the postgres user in order to run that command.
+4. Configure postgresql to listen on all ip addresses.
+This is done by editing the ``postgresql.conf`` file and changing the ``listen_addresses`` to ``*``.
+You can find this file by running ``pg_config --sysconfdir``.
+On my mac it is ``/usr/local/var/postgres``.
+You will need to restart postgresql for this to take effect.
+5. Configure the pg_hba.conf file to allow access from the docker network.
+This is done by adding a line like this to the file ``host all all 0.0.0.0/0 md5``.
+You can find this file by running ``pg_config --sysconfdir``.
+On my mac it is ``/usr/local/var/postgres``.
+You will need to restart postgresql for this to take effect.
+6. Restart Postgresql.
+On my mac this is done by running ``brew services restart postgresql``.
+On linux it is probably ``sudo service postgresql restart``

 Authentication
 --------------